Skip to main content

 Overview

-Brassica oleracea 'Waltham 29' is an annual vegetable reaching 18-24 inches (45-60 cm) tall with a spread of 18-24 inches (45-60 cm) and an upright, compact habit.
-Developed at the University of Massachusetts at Waltham Field Station in 1954, it produces a medium to large central head 4-6 inches (10-15 cm) in diameter—larger than 'Di Cicco'—with tight, uniform, dark green buds, followed by side shoots.
+Brassica oleracea 'Waltham 29' is an annual vegetable in the family Brassicaceae reaching 18-24 inches (45-60 cm) tall and 18-24 inches (45-60 cm) wide with an upright compact habit.
+The cultivar was developed at the University of Massachusetts Waltham Field Station in 1954 and produces a medium to large central head 4-6 inches (10-15 cm) in diameter (larger than 'Di Cicco') with tight uniform dark green buds, followed by side shoots.
 The '29' refers to the 29th selection in the breeding program.
-Days to maturity 65-80 from transplant.
+Days to maturity are 65-80 from transplant.
 Growth rate is moderate.
-AAS winner 1954.
-Cold-tolerant—one of the most cold-hardy broccolis, often grown for late fall harvest.
+The cultivar was a 1954 All-America Selections winner and is bred specifically for late-fall harvest, with cold tolerance that allows production into freezing weather across most temperate regions.
 Open-pollinated.
 Produces both a sizable central head and moderate side shoots.

 Native Range

-Brassica oleracea (italica group—broccoli) descended from wild cabbage native to coastal Europe.
-'Waltham 29' was developed at UMass Waltham Field Station in 1954.
+Brassica oleracea (italica group, broccoli) descended from wild cabbage native to coastal Europe.
+The cultivar 'Waltham 29' was developed at UMass Waltham Field Station in 1954.

 Suggested Uses